 The programs usually provide a searchable map on the screen.
 Once you navigate to the specific location (like your business address) you click or drag the photos to that location.

 Pinning the picture to the map adds the location information to the file.
 Apple’s latest version of their Photos software has this capability, as do other programs such as Adobe Lightroom, Adobe Photoshop Elements, GeoPhoto for Windows, and more.

 Where Should I Have Geotagged Photos?

-To optimize your search results, ensure that you have a geotagged photo or image on at least the following pages on your website:
+To optimize your search results using geotagging SEO practices, ensure that you have a geotagged image on at least the following pages of your website: